jeyhun-g/ai-video-analyzer/README.md

 # Video analyzer
-This project uses OpenAI GPT-4o model to analyze and extract summary/main points from a video
+This project uses OpenAI GPT-4o model to analyze and extract summary/main points from a video It also uses mlx-Whisper to extract transcript from a video

 # Requirements
 - macOS with Apple Silicon (M1 and above)